doublesecretagency/craft-notifier/docs/events/types/entries/pending-to-live.md

 This trigger is functionally equivalent to a ["When a scheduled date is reached"](/events/types/entries/date-reached) notification set to `On` `Post Date`.

 :::warning Set up Scheduled Sending
-Before this trigger will fire, you will need to set up [Scheduled Sending](/events/scheduled-sending).
+Before this trigger will fire, you will need to [run the schedule](/getting-started/run-the-schedule) on a recurring basis.
 :::

 ## Twig variables